 Just an hour north of Jacksonville sits Cumberland Island National Seashore.
 The island is only accessible by ferry from St. Marys, Georgia and it makes for a great day trip with kids.
 You can also camp on Cumberland Island.
 That trip requires a little bit more planning, but you can read all about our experience here.

 One of the main attractions on Cumberland Island National Seashore is the population of wild horses that inhabits the island.
-While horse sightings are not guaranteed, be sure to remain aware of your surroundings during your visit because they can show up anywhere and at any time.
-You are not allowed to approach, touch or feed the horses so make sure you keep a safe distance at all times.
+While horse sightings are not guaranteed, be sure to remain aware of your surroundings during your visit.
+Horses have been known to show up anywhere and at any time.
+You are not allowed to approach, touch or feed the horses.
+For your safety, always make sure you keep a safe distance at all times.

 Cumberland Island National Seashore offers visitors a chance to explore at an unspoiled coast, historic ruins, and miles of undisturbed land.
 It makes a great day trip from Jacksonville that kids and adults will love.